SwiftERM Hyper-personalisation for ecommerce email marketing

 virtual customer assistant (VCA) provides customers with possibilities of “shortcuts,” a way that customers can directly locate the right information without many mouse clicks and layers of navigation.

 Another strong use case is when customers need to look for information while using a mobile app, or in a consumer messaging app.
-The smaller screen of a smartphone, limited functionalities allowed on a mobile app and the conversational nature of a messaging app make deploying a VCA a good option to create conversational engagement with customers.
+The smaller screen of a smartphone, the limited functionalities allowed on a mobile app and the conversational nature of a messaging app make deploying a VCA a good option to create conversational engagement with customers.

 Engagement with a VCA is possible via the web, SMS, consumer messaging apps, mobile apps, peer-to-peer communities, kiosks and other web-based or mobile interfaces, and the engagement is text-based.
 In addition, a VCA can support speech and text-based engagement in situations where voice processing is enabled.
 The VCA relies on knowledge repositories and natural language processing technologies.